-- Flora and Fauna: The project site is within an industrial area with minimal vegetation and wildlife.
-There are no protected species or significant habitats within the vicinity. - Air Quality: The air quality in the area is typical for an industrial zone, with occasional dust and emissions from nearby factories. - Noise Levels: The noise levels are consistent with industrial activities, with no significant noise pollution expected from the solar plant.
+- Flora and Fauna: The project site is located in an industrial area with minimal vegetation and wildlife.
+Due to the urbanized nature of the area, there are no protected species or significant habitats within the vicinity, reducing potential impacts on local biodiversity. - Air Quality: The air quality in the area is typical of an industrial zone, with occasional dust and emissions from nearby factories and vehicles.
+However, the installation of a solar plant will contribute to improving air quality in the long run by reducing dependence on fossil fuels. - Noise Levels: Noise levels in the area are consistent with industrial activities, including machinery and traffic.
+The solar plant itself will not significantly contribute to noise pollution during its operation, as solar energy generation systems are generally silent.